 During the year ended December 31, 2017, the Corporation and the Troy Industrial Development Authority (IDA) entered into a fee sharing agreement.
-Under the agreement, the IDA will provide the Corporation a portion of the administration fee for board approved projects that include the Corporation involvement.
-During both of the years ended December 31, 2021 and 2020, the Corporation received no administrative fees from the IDA pursuant to this agreement.
+Under the agreement, the IDA will provide the Corporation a portion of the administration fee for board approved projects that include the Corporation's involvement.
+During the years ended December 31, 2024 and 2023, the Corporation received \$67,640 and \$0, respectively, in administrative fees from the IDA pursuant to this agreement.